-The undersigned hereby appoints William C. Erbey, William B. Shepro and Kevin J. Wilcox, or any of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") held of record by the undersigned on March 15, 2011 at the Annual Meeting of Shareholders to be held at the offices of the Company located at 291, route d'Arlon, L-1150 Luxembourg City, Grand Duchy of Luxembourg on Wednesday, May 18, 2011, at 10:00 a.m., Central European Time and at any adjournment thereof.
+The undersigned hereby appoints William C. Erbey, William B. Shepro and Kevin J. Wilcox, or any of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") held of record by the undersigned on March 15, 2011 at the Annual Meeting of Shareholders to be held at the offices of the Company located at 291, route d'Arlon, L-1150 Luxembourg City, Grand Duchy of Luxembourg on Wednesday, May 18, 2011, at 9:00 a.m., Central European Time and at any adjournment thereof.
 Shares of Common Stock of the Company will be voted as specified.

-If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors, FOR the ratification of the appointment of Deloitte & Touche LLP and Deloitte S. A. (together "Deloitte") as the independent registered certified public accounting firm, FOR the proposal to approve the Directors' report ("rapports de gestion") on the Luxembourg statutory accounts for the year ended December 31, 2010, FOR the proposal to approve the Luxembourg statutory accounts for the year ended December 31, 2010 and to allocate the results of the year ended December 31, 2010, FOR the proposal to approve the Company for the performance of their mandate during the year ended December 31, 2010, FOR an advisory vote on executive compensation, FOR "Three Years" to be the frequency of holding an advisory vote on executive compensation and FOR the approval of a change in Directors' compensation.
+If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors, FOR the ratification of the appointment of Deloitte & Touche LLP to be our independent registered certified public accounting firm for the year ending December 31, 2011 and Deloitte S.A. to be our certified auditor for all statutory accounts as required by Luxembourg law for the same period, FOR the proposal to approve the Directors' report ("rapports de gestion") on the Luxembourg statutory accounts for the year ended December 31, 2010, FOR the proposal to approve the Luxembourg statutory accounts for the year ended December 31, 2010, FOR the proposal to approve the discharge of each of the current and past Directors of the Company for the performance of their mandate during the year ended December 31, 2010, FOR an advisory vote on executive compensation, FOR "Three Years" to be the frequency of holding an advisory vote on executive compensation and FOR the approval of a change in Directors' compensation.
 You may revoke this proxy at any time prior to the time it is voted at the Annual Meeting.